Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Buying Townblocks

 Mayors can buy townblocks using /town buy bonus {amount}.
 An admin can set a maximum limit on how many townblocks a town can buy in the config.yml at `max_purchased_blocks: '0'`.
 The price of a bought townblock is also set in the config.yml at `price_purchased_bonus_townblock: '25.0'`.
+The price can be configured to increase with each purchase using the `price_purchased_bonus_townblock_increase: '1.0'` config setting.
 Using this feature, mayors can grow their town without needing new residents.

 []()Plot Types
 --------------